-- Each player is assigned ONE character: Priest, Scholar, Householder, Guildsman, and Nobleman. - Give each player the Recognition Marker and Name Cards for their character. - Shuffle the Main Deck and place it in the centre of the table.
-This Deck should contain Honour cards, Recognition Cards, Dishonour Cards, Counter Cards, and Fate Cards. - Deal EIGHT cards from the Main Deck to each player.
-This will be their starting hand. - Take the top THREE cards from the Main Deck and place them face-up in a line near the Main Deck.
+- Remove and set aside Fate Cards and ID Cards. - Each player is assigned ONE character by dealing each a score Card: Priest, Scholar, Householder, Guildsman, and Nobleman. - Give each player the Recognition Marker for their character. - Find a pile of small objects that can be used as counters.
+We recommend pennies or nickels, but paper clips or small pieces of paper will work too.
+These will be used as Honour Point Tokens (see section 3.1). - Shuffle the Main Deck and place it in the centre of the table.
+This Deck should contain Honour cards, Recognition Cards, Dishonour Cards, and Counter Cards. - Deal EIGHT cards from the Main Deck to each player.
+This will be their starting hand. - Take the top THREE cards from the Main Deck and place them face-up in a line near the Main Deck